 You can experience greater freedom from guilt and shame.
 We are all imperfect, and we all make mistakes of varying degrees.
 Some of us have done some very bad things, so bad that when we remember them, we feel real guilt and real shame.
 But when we become a Christian, we trust that Christ has forgiven us of all the evil that we have done.
 If He can forgive us, then we can be set free.

 Experiencing God's presence

 In addition, being a Christian means you will experience the presence of God in your life.
-It does not mean that everything will automatically get better and that all your problems will go away.
-However, things usually get better when you follow God's Word and do what is right.
+It does not mean that everything will automatically get better and all your problems will go away.
+However, things usually get better when you follow God's word and do what is right.
 He rewards those who seek Him (Luke 6:23, Colossians 3:24, Hebrews 11:6), and He does want good for us.

 Fellowship with Jesus

 Christians have fellowship with Jesus.
 1 Corinthians 1:9 says, "God is faithful, through whom you were called into fellowship with His Son, Jesus Christ our Lord."
 So, God has not left us alone, and He desires a relationship with us.
 We experience a kind of presence of the Lord in our lives, and we can see that same presence in other people's lives.
 There is a horizontal fellowship.
 That means one to another, we often enjoy the company of other Christians.
 The vertical fellowship is our relationship with God.
 But, we have a relationship with the Lord Jesus--a fellowship with Him that never leaves us.

 Within Christianity there's the fellowship that we have with one another in church.
 Though not all churches are perfect, those who attend generally have a very common core of beliefs and desire to grow in their relationship with Christ.
 This mutual interest produces friendships, which is a good thing for people to be involved with.